htilly/SlackONOS/docs/TERMS_OF_SERVICE.md

 ## Governing Law

-These Terms shall be governed by and construed in accordance with the laws of [Jurisdiction], without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of Sweden, without regard to its conflict of law provisions.

 ## Severability